 If the SCG Activation Status IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall take it into account when handling DL data transfer as specified in TS 37.340 [19].

+If the PDU Set QoS Parameters IE is contained in the BEARER CONTEXT SETUP REQUEST message, the gNB-CU-UP shall, if supported, store it and use the information as specified in TS 23.501 [20].

 8.3.1.3 Unsuccessful Operation

 Figure 8.3.1.3-1: Bearer Context Setup procedure: Unsuccessful Operation.